Smoker BBQ Buyer’s Guide (2026): How to Choose the Right Smoker for Your Backyard

 Feel free to use a combination of both chips and chunks based on your smoking needs.

 Soaking wood chips is a topic of debate.
-Some people swear by it, but soaking mostly just slows down how fast the chips light and doesn’t really change the smoke flavor.
+Some people swear by it, but soaking mostly just slows the chips down and doesn’t really change the smoke flavor.

 Water Pans & Water Smokers